ApiP2P-top/binance-p2p-bot/README.md

 ## 📝 Overview & Architecture
 **binance_p2p_bot** is a professional-grade desktop client engineered specifically for **P2P Merchants (Advertisers)** operating on **Binance** and **Bybit**.
 By transitioning from manual market monitoring to API-driven programmatic execution, this bot ensures you maintain persistent price advantages and unmatched order processing speed.

-Designed with high-frequency trading (HFT) principles, it resolves manual tracking delays, revenue leakage to arbitrageurs, and the exhausting "screen trap".
+Built on efficient automated polling and algorithmic execution principles, it resolves manual tracking delays, revenue leakage to arbitrageurs, and the exhausting "screen trap".

 ## 🚀 Core Features (Algorithm & Workflow)